 How to Become a Personal Trainer: Education, Certification, Experience, and Insurance Requirements

-Because of a lack of credentialing and regulations for personal trainers in the U.S., the personal training profession is largely self-regulated through credentialing.
-This means that education and professional certification can go a long way in establishing yourself as a highly qualified personal trainer.
+Education and professional certification can go a long way in establishing yourself as a highly qualified personal trainer.

 Educational Options for Personal Trainers